Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 Better frametimes = Smoother gaming experience
 -----------------------------------------------
 Your screen can only render as much FPS as Hz has.
-This mean, that having more FPS won't make the game faster, nor it's going to elimite stuttering.
+This mean, that having more FPS won't make the game faster, nor it's going to eliminate stuttering.
 How do we get rid of it then?

 * Limit your FPS to 62 (The refresh rate of your screen+4%).
 * Disable V-Sync
 * Set your graphics to low

+**Optionally**:
-Now optionally, if you want to experiment by yourself, you can enable the frametimes console with the env variable
+If you want to experiment by yourself, you can enable the [frametimes graph](https://i.imgur.com/5UkiBri.png) with the env variable

     export DXVK_HUD=frametimes